cytoscape/cytoscape.js/md/style.md

 <span class="important-indicator"></span> Note that if using functions as style values, it will not be possible to serialise and deserialise your stylesheet to JSON proper.

+<span class="important-indicator"></span> The function should not read any other style values, nor should it mutate state for elements or for the graph.
+Generally, it should depend only on reading `ele.data()` or `ele.scratch()`.

 Example:

 ```js